Household Hazardous Waste (HHW)

 • Medical Waste

-• Prescription Drugs (Sheriff's Office)
+• Prescription Drugs (Drop Box located outside the Sheriff's Office)

 • Oil & Oil Filters (Can be recycled at local M-Tech and Cenex service stations)